Best hi-fi and AV racks Buying Guide: welcome to What Hi-Fi?'s guide to the best equipment racks you can buy in 2022.

 We've drawn up a list of the best hi-fi and AV racks below.

 If you’re of the opinion all hi-fi racks are created more or less equal, the Evoque Eco 60-40 SE2 will make you rethink your position.
-It's as fine an equipment support as we’ve tried for the money – and the winner of the Best Equipment Rack at the What Hi-Fi?
-Awards 2019.
+It's as fine an equipment support as we’ve tried for the money – and it's the current winner of the Best Equipment Rack at the What Hi-Fi?
+Awards.

 It's well engineered and the bamboo shelving is beautifully finished.
 Great care has been taken to control the flow of mechanical energy in the rack’s structure, with each leg decoupled from the shelf it's attached to.